jakepurple13/OtakuWorld/README.md

 These apps do not contain ANY sources themselves.
 In order to pull sources, the apps do contain some default sources.

-MangaWorld:
-Any sources that work with [Mihon](https://mihon.app/) will work with MangaWorld...After the bridge is installed.
+For MangaWorld: Any sources that work with [Mihon](https://mihon.app/) will work with MangaWorld...After the bridge is installed.

-AnimeWorld:
-Any sources that work with [Aniyomi](https://aniyomi.org/) will work with AnimeWorld...After the bridge is installed
+For AnimeWorld: Any sources that work with [Aniyomi](https://aniyomi.org/) will work with AnimeWorld...After the bridge is installed.

 ## Contents
    * [Screenshots](#screenshots)